 Keep these thoughts to yourself.
 This is not your time.
-You’ve lost the battle.
-You’re going to have to wait for another beach.
+You’ve lost the economical lodging battle and will have to wait for another beach.

 The Hawaiian culture is a beautiful, three-part celebration of family, the universe, and ourselves.
 This explains why your bunnybear claims to be 1/3 Hawaiian.

 Years of neglect cannot be undone because he splurged on a jaunt to a beautiful Hawaiian beach.